Get expert insight and advice about the best solutions for your organisation.

-Though they look quite similar, routers and switches perform very different functions in a network.
+Switches, routers, and wireless access points perform very different functions in a network.

 There are two basic types of switches to choose from as part of your networking basics: managed and unmanaged.

-Routers analyze the data being sent over a network, change how it is packaged, and send it to another network, or over a different type of network.
-They connect your business to the outside world, protect your information from security threats, and can even decide which computers get priority over others.
+Routers connect your business to the world, protect information from security threats, and can even decide which computers receive priority over others.